Spanish people use a lot of false anglicisms.

 Other false anglicisms (or pseudo-anglicisms) in Spanish

-Here are some more examples of pseudo-anglicisms for your reading pleasure.
+Here are some more examples of common pseudo-anglicisms for your reading pleasure.

 making off = I wasn’t sure whether to include this one, but even some otherwise intelligent people insist on calling a certain type of video making off.
 It’s a behind-the-scenes documentary, obviously.
 And people really need to watch my video about how of and off are completely different.

-fashion = a legit English word that they use as an adjective.
+fashion = a legit English noun that Spanish people use as an adjective.
 I guess you could say something along the lines of “estás muy fashion hoy” meaning that you look very fashionable.
+To talk about fashion as a noun you still use “la moda”.

 feeling = I guess they could use this to mean good vibes generally, but I’ve heard it used as romantic emotion.
 Like you’ve been sleeping with one of the locals for a while and somebody asks you “Pero Daniel, ¿qué pasa con Pepita? ¿Hay feeling o no hay feeling?”
 The question is whether or not it’s a real sentimental relationship or if you’re just having some fun.

 balconing = this refers to the practice of jumping off of a hotel balcony into the pool, usually while intoxicated.
-Kids are doing it for their TikTok profiles, and occasionally getting killed.
+British kids are doing it for their TikTok profiles, and occasionally getting killed, it’s become sort of a stereotype about drunken anglosaxons in general.
 Comes from the word “balcón”, obviously.

 En fin…